 It must have broken Klutho’s heart to cut this house in two, but Carolyn says, “He was poor.
 He was broke.”
 It was a steep decline.

 While Klutho had been seen as the principal architect of a new Jacksonville after the city’s Great Fire of 1901, and while one newspaper editorialist depicted a baby Klutho playing with the city’s new skyscrapers as his building blocks, and while Klutho appropriated the line from the 16th century philosopher Erasmus, “In the land of the blind, the one-eyed man is king,” once he went down, Jacksonville forgot him.

 In Jeff’s words, Klutho “ruled this town from 1901 to 1925.”

 Klutho bought his way into Jacksonville’s silent film industry in 1917.
 He invested heavily in his film studios.
 The studios tanked by 1922, and he converted his film properties into apartments.
 By 1927, Klutho had moved the house from beside his magnificent Klutho Apartments Building on Main Street, around the corner to West 9th Street.

 Jeff says, “He actually had to slice off a bit of the overhang in order to squeeze the house onto this lot.”

+In 1917, conservative Jacksonville elected Mayor John W. Martin, who campaigned to expunge the film industry from town.
 Jacksonville residents also protested an indistinct neoclassical sculpture called “Nymph Drinking from a Spring,” which Klutho had installed before his porch two or three years after the house’s completion, when he also, far more shockingly now, widened stanchions at the front of the porch.